web-infra-dev/modern.js/packages/document/builder-doc/docs/en/guide/optimization/split-chunk.md

 Through `forceSplitting` config, you can easily split some packages into a Chunk.

-### Custom Webpack `splitChunks` Config
+### Custom Bundler `splitChunks` Config

-In addition to using custom grouping, you can also customize the native webpack config through `override`, such as:
+In addition to using custom grouping, you can also customize the native bundler config through `override`, such as:

 ```ts
 export default {